kingsdigitallab/django-bare-bones/README.md

 * `--help`: Displays help text
 * `--local`: Copies your local working copy of django-bare-bones rather than cloning from git.
-* `--nodepcheck`: Disables dependency checking.
+* `--no-dep-check`: Disables dependency checking.
 Use with extreme caution - this will cause the script to fail if a dependency is not installed.
 Never use for production-ready projects.

 ## Requirements
 To use this script successfully you will need the following on the **host** machine: